GregBrimble/zodcli/README.md

     - `5`
     - `a5`

-  When parsed, '--snake-case' arguments are converted to their respective 'camelCase' properties.
+  When parsed, ['--kebab-case'](https://en.wikipedia.org/wiki/Letter_case#Kebab_case) arguments are converted to their respective 'camelCase' properties.

   For example: